MicrosoftDocs/Dynamics-365-Operations.is-is/articles/fin-ops-core/dev-itpro/data-entities/dual-write/bootstrap-company-data.md

                 {
                     moreRecordsExist = false;

-                    // Find the first batch of records for this business unit with the wrong company ID.
+                    // Find the first batch of rows for this business unit with the wrong company ID.
 Ordering
                     // is not explicity specified, but SQL will most likely process based on the index starting with
                     // company ID, since all new company ID fields added for Finance and Operations integration have
                     // also added a new index starting with company ID.
 Explicitly specifying order would reduce the